-Students will complete an optional placement in an industry placement in an area of personal interest.
+Students will complete an optional placement year in an industry placement in an area of personal interest.

-Final Year
+Year 3

-The final year is spent predominately in industry, giving students the opportunity to put the theory learnt in years 1 and 2 into practice.
-Taught module delivery is structured around the industry placement, with students coming to Hartpury for block periods for example weeks and / or weekends.
+The final year is spent predominately in industry, giving students the opportunity to put the theory learnt in years one and two into practice.
+Taught module delivery is structured around the industry placement, with students coming into Hartpury for block periods for example weeks and / or weekends.

-- Undergraduate Dissertation Students will partake in independent research and analysis in a related area with support from an academic tutor. - Industry Reflection on Practice (industry placement) The module enables students to reflect on the skills and experiences they have gained during the time spent in industry.
+- Undergraduate Dissertation Students will partake in independent research and analysis in a related area with support from an academic tutor. - Industry Reflection on Practice (industry placement) The module enables students to reflect on the skills and experiences they have gained during the time spent in industry. - Developments in Crop Management The module will look at a broad range of topics which allows the students to gain knowledge and understanding of the key developments in crop management.